TheMasterOfTech/OrcaSlicer-Profiles-Bambu_P1S/README.md

 ## Filament & Process Profiles

 This repository includes tuned **filament** and **process** profiles for the Bambu Lab P1S using a 0.4 mm DiamondBack nozzle.
 Filament profiles are organized by material only.
-Specific brands or blends will be added later as they are tuned.
+Specific brands or blends will be added later as they are tuned if found necessary.

 <details>
 <summary><strong>Filament Profiles</strong></summary>